PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

 `NoExecute`, described later.

 You can put multiple taints on the same node and multiple tolerations on the same pod.
-The way Kubernetes processes multiple taints and tolerations is like a filter: start with all of a node's taints, then ignore the ones for which the pod has a matching toleration; the remaining un-ignored taints have the indicated effects on the pod.
+The way PlaidCloud processes multiple taints and tolerations is like a filter: start with all of a node's taints, then ignore the ones for which the pod has a matching toleration; the remaining un-ignored taints have the indicated effects on the pod.
 In particular,

-* if there is at least one un-ignored taint with effect `NoSchedule` then Kubernetes will not schedule the pod onto that node
+* if there is at least one un-ignored taint with effect `NoSchedule` then PlaidCloud will not schedule the pod onto that node
-* if there is no un-ignored taint with effect `NoSchedule` but there is at least one un-ignored taint with effect `PreferNoSchedule` then Kubernetes will *try* to not schedule the pod onto the node
+* if there is no un-ignored taint with effect `NoSchedule` but there is at least one un-ignored taint with effect `PreferNoSchedule` then PlaidCloud will *try* to not schedule the pod onto the node
 * if there is at least one un-ignored taint with effect `NoExecute` then the pod will be evicted from the node (if it is already running on the node), and will not be scheduled onto the node (if it is not yet running on the node).